sanlijun/boto3-get-s3-cloud-trail-log/README.md

 # get s3 cloud trail log

 A application to get s3 cloud trail log illustrating usage of the AWS SDK for Python (alsoreferred to as `boto3`).
-A simple Python application illustrating usage of the AWS SDK for Python (alsoreferred to as `boto3`).

 ## Requirements
   - [python3.7](https://www.python.org/)